CZ-NIC/knot/doc/man_kxdpgun.rst

 Description
 -----------

-Powerful generator of DNS traffic, sending and receving packets through XDP.
+Powerful generator of DNS traffic, sending and receiving packets through XDP.

 Queries are generated according to a textual file which is read sequentially in a loop until a configured duration elapses.
 The order of queries is not